BE SAFE WITH NATURAL GAS

 Gas is a flammable substance with a distinctive odour, similar to rotten eggs.

-If you smell gas always eliminate ignition sources (don’t smoke, use electrical appliances, light switches or mobile phones) and move away from the area quickly, then call ATCO on 13 13 52*.
+If you smell gas always eliminate ignition sources (don’t smoke, use electrical appliances, light switches or mobile phones) and move away from the area quickly, then call ATCO on 13 13 52* or report a gas leak online.

 *Local call fee from anywhere in the state excluding mobiles.